 How to Tell if You Have Bad Breath

 College student Jeffrey Harmon put together a video to promote OraBrush tongue cleaner.
-His video has almost 25 million views since it is published.
+This video has almost 25 million views since it is published.
 The budget was just $500.
 You can’t get this results with paid advertising, right?

 Girls Don’t Poop

 Jeffrey Harmon and his brother created an even more successful campaign for PooPourri.com.
-This video reveals the secret for a happy relationship.
+This video reveals the secret of a happy relationship.
 This is a real product, which is clinically proven to work.
 This viral marketing campaign helped them to build a brand.

 This is one of the most viral waves that ever happened in world’s modern history.
 Do you remember how Youtube literally exploded with 100s of new versions of Harlem Shake from all over the world every day?